-We continue to build on the steps we've taken as a business to ensure we are equipped to help eliminate all forms of forced and compulsory labour, for
+We continue to build on the steps we've taken as a business to ensure we are equipped to help eliminate all forms of forced and compulsory labour, for example:

-- We provide training and guidance to site managers, regional managers and directors to help them identify signs of modern slavery and explain what to do if modern slavery is suspected. - We continue to use a 'checking app' called Trust ID to assist in the combating of illegal working in certain areas of our business. - Elior have formed a governance committee made up of representatives from HR, Purchasing and CSR to launch and implement KPI's for the coming financial year.
+- We have put in place a dedicated support line for modern slavery and we have received no concerns from suppliers or our employees during this financial year. - We provide training and guidance to site managers, regional managers and directors to help them identify signs of modern slavery and explain what to do if modern slavery is suspected. - We continue to use a 'checking app' called Trust ID to assist in the combating of illegal working in certain areas of our business. - The governance committee made up of representatives from HR, Purchasing and CSR have began work to implement KPI's associated with modern slavery reporting and progress management.